Zzh-tju/ZoneEval/README.md

 ### SELA (frequency-based)

-We know that the fixed label assignment strategy, e.g., the max-IoU assigner, has been popular for years.
+We know that the fixed label assignment strategy, e.g., the max-IoU assigner, is popular for years.

 Given the positive IoU threshold $t$, the max-IoU assigner determines the positives and negatives by,